Multiple recurrence and convergence for Hardy sequences of polynomial growth: Proof of the convergence and the recurrence results

 \subsection{Proof of Proposition~\ref{P:L^2product}}

 In the case where all the functions $a_1(t),\ldots,a_\ell(t)$ have super-linear growth Proposition~\ref{P:L^2product} is a direct consequence of the corresponding pointwise result in \cite{Fr09} (Theorem~1.3).
 The general case can be covered using a modification of an argument used in \cite{Fr09}.
-To avoid unnecessary repetition our proof will be rather sketchy.
+To avoid unnecessary repetition we only sketch the proof.